Gaza genocide: Direct killings

 A 2025 paper on the Gaza war estimated 64,260 deaths from traumatic injury between October 2023 and 30 June 2024, and likely exceeding 70,000 by October 2024, with 59.1% being women, children and the elderly.
 It concluded that the GHM undercounted trauma-related deaths by 41% in its report, and also noted that its findings "underestimate the full impact of the military operation in Gaza, as they do not account for non-trauma-related deaths resulting from health service disruption, food insecurity, and inadequate water and sanitation."
 A comparable estimate for traumatic injury deaths was around 80,000 for January 2025.
 A February study in The Lancet estimated that life expectancy in the Gaza Strip between October 2023 and September 2024 decreased by 34.9 years, excluding indirect deaths.
 The study also used census and registration data to assess the reliability of the Gaza Health Ministry's death count, and found no substantial errors.

 In May 2025, finance minister Bezalel Smotrich claimed that Israel was targeting Hamas's civilian workers, saying, "We're eliminating ministers, bureaucrats, money handlers—everyone who holds up Hamas's civilian rule."
 Killing civilian members of Hamas is in itself illegal.
 Starting in June 2025, IDF soldiers said they were ordered to shoot at crowds of Palestinians near Gaza Humanitarian Foundation aid sites, killing over 1,000 people.
 Amnesty International alleged Israel was trying to restrict aid to starve and inflict genocide upon the Palestinians.
+In November 2025, a study by the Max Planck Institute for Demographic Research estimated that the total number of violent deaths in Gaza was between 100,000 and 126,000, of which 27% were children under 15 years old, and 24% women.
+Amnesty International and B'Tselem asserted the genocide continued during the ceasefire, partly citing the continued killing of Palestinians.
+Between the start of the ceasefire in October 2025 and June 2026, Israel killed over 1,000 people, including at least 265 children.

+According to a June 2026 UN commission report, Israel deliberately killed Palestinian children during the war and after the October 2025 ceasefire, making up around 30% of those killed in Gaza overall, and this was a key element in establishing Israel's genocidal intent in Gaza.

+According to an Al Jazeera Arabic investigation based on witness testimonies and expert analysis, there are nearly 3,000 Palestinians dead without recoverable remains, believed to be connected to Israeli forces' use of US-supplied thermal and thermobaric munitions in Gaza.